 - An elective module from the wider university.
 (IB pathway students will study a module exploring the principles and practices of the IB)

-- Curriculum module focussing on Mathematics & Science
+- Curriculum module focusing on Mathematics & Science

 - Pedagogical Studies 2 (Early Years)